-The department’s curriculum consists of courses in three broad areas:
+The department’s curriculum consists of courses in five broad areas:

 Interpersonal Communication examines interactions with others and is fundamental to managing marriages, friendships, and superior/subordinate relationships.
 Conflict mediation and the study of social influence are central to this specialty.